Junior Australian Rules Football

-For junior AFL programs, jerseys are $56.
-Shorts are $26 and socks $15.
-Players from all teams except for U10’s are required in 2018 to also have an away pair of red shorts. ($123 full kit, $97 full kit for U10s).
+For junior footy programs, jerseys are $68.
+Shorts are $34 and socks $18.
+Players from all teams except for U10s are required to have a home (blue) and away (red) pair of shorts.

 What is the cost per player?

 If the cost of sport is a barrier for your family please contact us to discuss flexible payment options.
 Fees will be set at the start of the season.

-- Junior AFL membership & insurance
+- Junior NFNL membership & insurance

 - Footy boots (provides safety during muddy / slippery conditions)